 SuperRatings has found “little correlation” between the size of a superannuation fund and the net benefit to members.

 Research by the Association of Superannuation Funds of Australia (ASFA) says compulsory superannuation has wider economic benefits beyond providing for retirement.

+Research by think tank Per Capita shows that higher superannuation contributions and increased superannuation tax concessions have the most public support as ways to fund longer retirements.
 “Retirement income policy has become increasingly contested in recent years.
 The debate has unfolded along several dimensions: fiscal sustainability, adequacy of incomes given longer lives, and the fairness of… Continue reading Public support for higher super tax concessions, survey shows

+Roy Morgan Research says superannuation needs to be considered as part of total wealth, at a time when most people are not engaged with planning for retirement.
 Recently released conducted by Roy Morgan shows that only 35.8% of respondents said they “should do something about planning my financial future”.
 Only 29.4% answered “I have planned enough… Continue reading Superannuation needs to be considered as part of total wealth

+An Australian superannuation fund has received the top global ranking for management of climate change risk.
 The Local Government Super fund regained the top ranking in the 2014/15 Asset Owners Disclosure Project (AODP) Global Climate 500 Index.
 The index rates some of the world’s largest asset holders, including pension funds, insurance funds, sovereign wealth funds, foundations… Continue reading Australian super fund #1 globally for climate change risk management